ML818/Ansible_test/README.md

 - Targeting specific nodes by groups names which setting in `inventory`.
 - `tags` which always behind name of tasks
 	- check more details about tags by `ansible-playbook --list-tags some.yml`.
+- `notify`: if something changed, it will execute.
 ### Modules

 #### service